 Fill out the section details with the following information:

 Choose which grade you are teaching.
-Pick “Other/Mixed” if you are teaching a mix of grades, or anything other than K-12.
+Pick “Other” if you are teaching a mix of grades, or anything other than K-12.
 This is solely for your own reference, and won't affect the students' experience or which courses they can access.

 - By assigning a course to your section, your students will automatically be taken to the given course page when they log in.

-Don’t know what course to assign?
+- Don’t know what course to assign?
 Simply choose “Decide later” in the course dropdown for now.
 Check out our course catalog to help decide what course to teach.

 Enable Lesson Extras (certain courses only)

 When Lesson Extras is enabled, students will end each lesson with some bonus challenges and creative projects rather than being automatically advanced to the next lesson.
 Courses that offer lesson extras are: Courses A-F, Express, Pre-Express, and CS Discoveries (Units 3 and 6).
 Go here to learn more about this feature.

 - TIP: Lesson extras let students expand their knowledge and practice what they've learned without getting ahead of their classmates